 University of Houston System Policy stipulates:

-Records or information obtained as part of the accommodation request process that reflect diagnoses, evaluation or treatment of a student’s medical or mental health condition are confidential and shall be maintained by the University’s Student Disability Services Office.
-Such records or information shall be shared with only those System or University officials who the University’s Student Disability Services Office and/or the System’s General Counsel or their designee determines have a “need to know” such information and/or the content of such records in order to evaluate and/or implement the academic adjustments/auxiliary aids request, and such records shall not otherwise be released to anyone except as required by law.
+Records and/or information provided by or on behalf of students in the accommodation request process that reflect diagnoses, evaluation or treatment of a student’s medical or mental health condition are confidential student records and shall be maintained by the university’s Student Disability Services Office.
+Such records or information shall only be disclosed in accordance with university policy, federal and state law, and, generally, only to those System or University officials who the university’s Student Disability Services Office and/or the System’s General Counsel or their designee determines have an “educational need to know” such information and/or the content of such records.

 University of Houston System Administrative Policy –